milestogo/serval-meshextender/README.md

 WRT703n: This is an attempt to fit serval into 4m of flash without
 	an external filesystem.
 By trimming agressively, serval + os fits on flash.
-In theory one could just add a USB stick to have a Rhizome node.
+To use, flash with binary, and insert a USB Stick.
+It will format the stick& should "Just work".